 Last year Robert Peterson planned a business trip to Rio de Janeiro and made reservations for him and his wife to stay at HOTS using the company discount.
 The reservation was made by Peterson's secretary via e-mail between Newark and Rio de Janeiro.
 Through the negligence of HOTS's employees, Peterson's wife, Sally, drowned in the hotel swimming pool.

 Robert Peterson, as administrator of his wife's estate, has now sued HOTS in federal district court in New Jersey seeking damages in the amount of $3,000,000.
 HOTS's attorney timely files a motion pursuant to FRCP Rules 12(b)(2) and 12(b)(3).
 How should the district court rule on the motions?
 Explain.

 * * * END OF PART I * * *

-After a short break, your class will together begin Part II of the examination.
+After a 10 minute break, all students will begin Part II together.